 You want salvation.
 You want to be happy.
 You want peace.
 You do not have them now because your mind is totally undisciplined . . .
 (W-pI.20.2:3-6).

 So lesson 20 is a juncture in our learning (there will be others) whereby we begin to see the value of learning discipline as it applies to the level of mind, and become willing to actually work for it.

 Recognizing that we do not currently see this way can feel discouraging, but in fact it is the opposite.
 Coming to terms with what we cannot yet do is the first step in a) deciding that we do, in fact, want it and b) becoming willing to what is necessary to achieve it.

-So what is going on here?
-Why does Jesus want me to learn that I can’t distinguish between joy and sorrow, between love and fear?
-It must be important or my ego wouldn’t be so resistant and self-righteous.
-I turn to the cycle of lessons (ten through fifteen) that consider meaninglessness, with a particular focus on the metaphor of “writing” our thoughts on the world.
-Perception can be of the thoughts we have written – always by the fearful and vicious ego – or of the real thoughts that God has written.
-Only one set of thoughts is real, though we can postpone seeing it that way for a very long time.
+Thus, Lesson 20 also evokes the cycle of lessons (ten through fifteen) that consider meaninglessness, with a particular focus on the metaphor of “writing” our thoughts on the world.
+Perception can be of the thoughts we have written – always authored by ego – or of the real thoughts that the Holy Spirit writes for us.
+Only one set of thoughts is real, though we can postpone seeing it this way for a very long time.

-So a frequent and positive affirmation – I am determined to see! – is not out of place today.
-Clearly, it is a critical reminder of how far we must go and how determined we must be.
-But more than that, it does so in a hopeful way – in an affirmative way.
-We are striving to make contact with our true desire for awakening – not the forms of it that the ego proposes in its efforts to dissuade us from seeking God.
-When we do make that contact, Heaven is the sure result because – as we have learned in previous lessons – the law of cause and effect assures it.
+Thus, a frequent and positive affirmation – I am determined to see! – is not out of place.
+It functions as a critical reminder of how far we must go and how determined we must be.
+But more than that, it does so in a hopeful way, a positive way.
+We are striving to make contact with our true desire for awakening rather than the myriad forms of it proposed by the ego.
+When we do make that contact, Heaven is the sure result because what we desire, we see (W-pI.20.5:5).
+This is real law of cause and effect, by which salvation is assured.